muggy8/improbable/from-me-to-me/dPRPjiiM.md

 Instead of looking at the different branches with Mikay and Phanna, I headed to the center of the cemetery instead in search of something else.

-The object I was searching for was a branch from a tree that could be grafted onto the spikey trees and the trees where those branches came from were located in the center of the cemetery.
+The object I was searching for was a branch from another tree that could be grafted onto the spiky trees and the trees where those branches came from were located in the center of the cemetery.

 Because of the situation with Phanna and Mikay earlier, there's not a single guard on patrol in this area.